Peter Chou

 Peter Chou (周永明) or Win Than (ဝင်းသန်း) (born 24 November 1956) is a Taiwanese businessman and electronics engineer.
 He is co-founder of HTC and a former CEO of the company.
 Chou founded HTC with Cher Wang and H.T.Cho (卓火土) before being named CEO of HTC in 2004, succeeding H.T.Cho.
-In order to spearhead innovation initiatives for HTC, Chou would later serve as head of HTC Future Development Lab starting early 2015, with Cher Wang succeeding as CEO.
+Chou would later serve as head of HTC Future Development Lab starting early 2015, with Cher Wang succeeding as CEO.

 Early life and education

 Chou was born in Mandalay, Burma (now Myanmar), in 1956 to an ethnic Chinese family.
 His father worked in Burma's jade industry.

 After attending Mandalay Regional College, Chou went to Taiwan and continued to study part-time in the car audio company assembling electronic parts.
 He graduated from National Taiwan Ocean University in 1985 with a Bachelor of Science (B.S.) in electrical engineering.
 In 1987, Chou became a senior engineer at Digital Equipment Corporation; in 1997, HP merged with DEC.

 In 1997, he founded HTC with Cher Wang and H.T.Cho (卓火土).
 Chou had received an Executive MBA from National Chengchi University in 2003 after co-founding HTC.
 He attended Harvard Business School's six-week Advanced Management Program.

 In 2013, HTC launched one of the first smartphones to offer commercial off-the-shelf compatibility with Burmese language text.